savoirfairelinux/ansible-uwsgi-nginx/README.md

 uWSGI Ansible Role
 ==================

-This Ansible role will install uWSGI as needed from official repositories, manage apps with theirs UNIX sockets + ensure that required plugins are installed.
+This Ansible role will install uWSGI as needed from official repositories, create NGINX virtual host, manage apps with theirs UNIX sockets + ensure that required plugins are installed.

 Requirements